 One challenge these solid Earth science research activities share is the unprecedented demand on computing resources.
 Consider one geodynamo model, the MoSST (Modular, Scalable, Self-consistent, Three-dimensional) core dynamics model [4,5], as an example for illustration.
 With a modest truncation level of (40, 40, 40), the numerical model requires 500 MB RAM and 10^{12} flops for a single numerical test.
-Since the implicit scheme is used to solve the PDEs, the number of grid variables increases with a quadruple power law.
-For a modest geomagnetic data assimilation with a truncation level (200, 200, 200), one numerical test will require 700 GB RAM and 10^{16} flops.
-Higher truncation levels could be needed for the parameter regime closer to the Earth's outer core.
-For a successful assimilation, we expect a minimum of 30-test ensembles.
-However, the ensemble size will often be larger.
+Considering that for geomagnetic data assimilation, the truncation level may increase to (200, 200, 200), then one numerical test shall require 700 GB RAM and 10^{16} flops.
+For a successful assimilation, we expect a minimum of 30 such tests.
 With current available computing capabilities, it is neither practical nor obvious that such a grand-scale computation can be carried out in a single supercomputing facility.